near-ndc/gov/framework-v1/gov-framework.md

 | Meeting Attendance  | 60%               | Per Month    | Subject to Removal     | Required to maintain active status |
 | Voting on Proposals | 70%               | Per Proposal | Subject to Removal     | Required to maintain active status |
 | Proposal Creation   | 2                 | Per Term     | Subject to Removal     | Required to maintain active status |

+The HoM is required to meet every 2 to 3 weekdays at minimum.
+This allows the HoM to move quickly and iterate efficiently.
+Any HoM member can make a proposal and put it into motion.
+8 votes in favor is required to pass.
+The voting period for all votes last for 5 days once they are proposed (the proposal creator decides when they are proposed).

+Timeframe:

+- Meetings at least every 2 to 3 weekdays
+- Voting is on-going and asynchronous.

 ### Budget **Package - 1st Order of Business:**